Thanks to everyone who came to the second session – another great turn out and lots of positive comments.

-In the Almeley Steady Session we will aim to play tunes at a pace to suit everybody, so that even relative beginners will feel they can take part.
-The first hour will be at a very steady pace and the second hour will be slightly faster.
-During these first two hours we will only play from a published list of tunes and the name of the tune will be announced before starting to play it.
+In the Almeley Steady Session we aim to play tunes at a pace to suit everybody, so that even relative beginners will feel they can take part.
+The first hour is at a very steady pace and the second hour is slightly faster.
+During these first two hours we only play from a published list of tunes and the name of the tune is announced before starting to play it.
 After 10 PM it’s a normal session for those that want to play other tunes or sing.

-The tunebook is starting out with some 20 or so tunes.
-Each month we’ll add at least one new “Tune of the Month” to the list so that everyone can build up a solid repertoire which will give you confidence to join in elsewhere.
-The scores, abc code, and (sometimes) links to videos will be available on the website to help you learn the tunes – see the sidebar.
+The tunebook started out with some 20 or so tunes and most months we’ll add at least one new “Tune of the Month” to the list so that everyone can build up a solid repertoire which will give you confidence to join in elsewhere.
+The scores, abc code, and (sometimes) links to videos or recordings will be available on the website to help you learn the tunes – see the sidebar.

 The hope is that those who play from dots will quickly gain the confidence to put the dots away – but do use them while you need them.

 Experienced musicians are also very welcome, maybe to add some harmonies or to learn new tunes at a comfortable pace – just don’t expect us to play more quickly.

 We meet on the first Thursday of each month at the The Bells Inn, Almeley, HR3 6LF at 8pm.
 The Bells is not only a fine pub, but also an award-winning shop, open during pub hours, so you can play tunes and pick up your groceries!